-If we think of vacuum as the absence of air, this is what happens (more or less) inside your car engine when running.
+If we think of a vacuum as the absence of air, this is what happens (more or less) inside your car engine when running.
 As pistons go up and down during their intake and exhaust strokes in their cycle (drawing of the air-fuel mixture into the cylinder and expelling of exhaust gases), a relative vacuum environment is created inside the intake manifold.
 This is because there's always a piston at its intake point in its cycle, whether you're operating a 4, 6, or 8 cylinders engine.

 Automotive technology uses the difference in atmospheric pressure (air weight) between the outside and inside of a car's intake manifold to measure engine vacuum.
 Although atmospheric pressure has been established at 14.7 psia (pounds per square inch absolute) at sea level, a common vacuum gauge will use this level as a starting point (for 0 vacuum — negative atmospheric pressure) and use inches of Mercury (in-Hg) as a unit of measurement (some gauges include measurements in kilopascals kPa and kilograms per square centimeter kg/cm2 as well).

-A common internal combustion engine uses this vacuum to meter the amount of fuel needed during engine operation, and many engine devices may use intake vacuum to operate too like the EGR valve, brake booster, purge control valve and many other emission control devices — although the tendency is to delegate control to the car's computer for better engine efficiency.
+A common internal combustion engine uses this vacuum to meter the amount of fuel needed during engine operation, and many engine devices may use an intake vacuum to operate too like the EGR valve, brake booster, purge control valve and many other emission control devices — although the tendency is to delegate control to the car's computer for better engine efficiency.
 Therefore, upsetting vacuum control can translate into one or more engine performance problems.

 Mechanical and System Problems Affecting Vacuum

-To operate properly, an internal combustion engine needs a relatively sealed environment where to create and control vacuum.
+To operate properly, an internal combustion engine needs a relatively sealed environment to create and control a vacuum.
 However, as your engine accumulates miles or sees little or no adequate service, vacuum issues begin to develop.
-These problems may originate in the cylinder head or manifold gaskets, intake or exhaust valves, cylinders, pistons or piston rings, ignition timing, fuel injectors, vacuum hoses and many other components and systems.
+These problems may originate in the cylinder head or manifold gaskets, intake or exhaust valves, cylinders, pistons or piston rings, ignition timing, fuel injectors, vacuum hoses, and many other components and systems.

-Vacuum problems symptoms may include high oil consumption, exhaust smoke, poor fuel economy, hard to start issues, rough idle, engine stalling and many others.
+Vacuum problems symptoms may include high oil consumption, exhaust smoke, poor fuel economy, hard-to-start issues, rough idle, engine stalling and many others.

 Using a vacuum gauge to diagnose any of these symptoms can save you time — and money — when you have difficulty locating the problem source.

-Some Problems You Can Diagnose Using a Vacuum Gauge
+|Some Problems You Can Diagnose Using a Vacuum Gauge|

 Ignition problems — late ignition, misfire